jraab/tutorials/rna_seq_pipeline.md

 The first five lines are the last 5 genes that reads were counted for and the last five lines are summary statistics for all the reads that were not counted.
 As you can see, about 4 million reads did not map to exons (this is `no_feature`), about 150,000 reads mapped to multiple genes (this is `ambigous`), and about 5 million reads mapped to multiple locations (this is `alignment_not_unique`).
 Out of the the 20 million reads that aligned to the genome, this is pretty good.

-**STEP 11: Now make tracks to view on the UCSC genome browser.** We’ll do this with bedtools.
+**STEP 11: Now make tracks to view on the UCSC genome browser.** We'll do this with bedtools.
 (See http://bedtools.readthedocs.org/en/latest/content/bedtools-suite.html for more details).

     module load bedtools

 Now we are going to start an "interactive" session on a compute node.
-When you do this, you don’t need to run `bsub` explicitly, because everything you do will already be run on a compute node. **Note:** This command will generate a few errors before giving you a new shell prompt.
+When you do this, you don't need to run `bsub` explicitly, because everything you do will already be run on a compute node. **Note:** This command will generate a few errors before giving you a new shell prompt.
 Don't worry about the errors.

     bsub -q int -Ip /bin/bash

 In the preceding command, `-q int` tells `bsub` to start an "interactive session", and `-Ip /bin/bash` tells `bsub` that you want to use the "bash" shell during that interactive session.
 "What is a shell?" you ask.
 A shell is, in some ways, just the prompt that you type all of the commands in.
 However, shells are also programming languages of their own.
 That means we can create variables and store information, like filenames or any other value, in them.
-There are different shells (`bash` is just one of many, there is also `csh`, `tcsh` and `sh`), and each one has it’s own programming syntax. `Bash` is a very commonly used shell and it supports tab-completion, so we’ll stick with it and in the next steps you’ll see how to create variables in bash and how to use them.
+There are different shells (`bash` is just one of many, there is also `csh`, `tcsh` and `sh`), and each one has it's own programming syntax. `Bash` is a very commonly used shell and it supports tab-completion, so we'll stick with it and in the next steps you'll see how to create variables in bash and how to use them.

 Now create a variable called `BAMFILE` that holds the name of the file we want to create a UCSC track for.
 We do this because it will save typing.
 We can refer to the variable, `BAMFILE`, which is relatively short compared to typing the full filename, which is long.